The Old Testament records a king. He was once an ordinary shepherd but later chosen by God and became a beloved king of the Israelites.

 Therefore, David became a man who was after God’s heart.

-From God’s words I understood: Regardless of whether a person that God has once shown mercy to or loved, so long as he resists and disobeys God and offends His disposition, he will be faced with God’s judgment and wrath.
+From God’s words I understood: Regardless of whether a person that God has once shown mercy to or loved, so long as he resists and disobeys God and offends His disposition, he will be faced with God’s judgment and wrath, for God is beautiful, good, and righteous, and does not allow any filth to exist.
 This is God’s righteous disposition and it does not allow any offense.
 God’s righteous disposition is free of any other elements, it is holy and flawless.
 Although King David was confident and loyal to God and loved by God, when he sinned, God judged him according to His righteous disposition.
 God sent Nathan the prophet to reveal David’s sin and rendered His punishment upon him that the sword shall never depart from his house.

-God is like a loving mother as well as a stern father.
-Just as the Bible says, “As a man chastens his son, so Jehovah your God chastens you” (Deuteronomy 8:5).
+From this we can see that God is like a loving mother as well as a stern father.
 When we sin against and resist God, God smites and disciplines us like a stern father; when we obey God and truly repent, God is like a loving mother giving us His mercy, care and blessings.
 Just as God says, “When God is angry with man, He hopes that man will be able to truly repent, and He hopes to see man’s true repentance, in which case He will then liberally continue to bestow His mercy and tolerance upon man.
 This is to say that man’s evil conduct incurs God’s wrath, whereas God’s mercy and tolerance are bestowed upon those who listen to God and truly repent before Him, upon those who can turn away from their evil ways and abandon the violence in their hands.”
 “Only the Creator has pity on this mankind.
 Only the Creator shows this mankind tenderness and affection.
 Only the Creator holds a true, unbreakable affection for this mankind.
 Likewise, only the Creator can bestow mercy on this mankind and cherish all of His creation.
 His heart leaps and aches at every one of man’s actions: He is angered, distressed and grieved over man’s evil and corruption; He is pleased, joyful, forgiving and jubilant for man’s repentance and belief; every single one of His thoughts and ideas exist for and revolve around mankind; what He is and has is expressed entirely for mankind’s sake; the entirety of His emotions are intertwined with mankind’s existence.”

 I feel God’s true love for mankind in His earnest teaching.
-No matter how He works on us, His intention is for us to truly repent to Him, totally forsake the evil way and be a person after His heart.
-Especially now we have been corrupted by Satan for thousands of years, lost conscience and sense, and the original image of man.
-However, God’s all emotions change according to our attitude toward Him.
-When we truly repent to God, He will give us mercy and tolerance again, and guide us onward.
+No matter how He works on us, He hopes that we can truly repent to Him, totally forsake the evil way and be a person after His heart.
+We have been corrupted by Satan for thousands of years, lost conscience and sense, and the original image of man.
+No matter what wrongs we have committed or how much we have transgressed, as long as we truly repent, God’s all emotions will change according to our attitude toward Him, and He will give us mercy and tolerance again, and guide us onward.